Album of the Year (Faith No More album): Songs and lyrics

-There are multiple references to cinema throughout Album of the Year.
+Multiple references to cinema are made throughout Album of the Year.
 The track "Paths of Glory" is named after the 1957 film of the same name, while "Helpless" contains the line "I even tried to get arrested today", which is taken from the 1965 film The Slender Thread.
-"Helpless" also utilizes organ-like sounds in the verses.
+The "Stripsearch" line "F for Fake" references the 1973 film of the same name.
+"Helpless" utilizes organ-like sounds in the verses.
 Despite this, no real organs were used on the song; the sounds were instead created via a patch on Bottum's Roland JV-1080 synthesizer.
-There are whistling effects towards the end of the song.
+There are also whistling effects towards the end of the song.
 When it was performed live for the first time in October 1997, the whistling was replaced by backing vocals.
+Like "Pristina", "Paths of Glory" is a slower song that uses heavy amounts of guitar distortion, with PopMatters also describing it as having a goth-influenced sound in 2016.
+Gould said in 1997 that "Paths of Glory" was "all about a mood.
+It's not: 'Entertain me.'
+It's a vibe."
+Some critics have considered it to be one of the weaker songs on the album, citing the sluggish tone of it.
+It was only performed four times, during the very early stages of the Album of the Year tour, being completely absent during the rest of the tour.
+When the band reunited in 2009, it did not return to their setlists.
+Gould has mentioned that the band almost never played the Angel Dust songs "Malpractice" and "Smaller and Smaller" since their mid-tempo nature didn't translate well to live settings, which could explain why they rarely played "Paths of Glory".

-The opening track "Collision" was ranked by Metal Hammer as the fifth heaviest Faith No More song.
+The opening track "Collision" was ranked by Metal Hammer as the fifth heaviest Faith No More song in 2016.
 It features low, harsh synths that almost mimic a bass.
 Gould says, "a lot of the really cool sounds in this song that sound like guitar are actually keyboard string sounds running through a Tech 21 SansAmp.
 You can really mangle keyboard sounds with a SansAmp; you can get some amazing dark, ugly textures."
+The song's verses have samples of a Spanish-language broadcast from shortwave radio, with it being Patton's idea to include this.
+Patton and Gould both owned shortwave radios at the time, and Patton would often bring his with him on tours.
+Gould noted in 1997 that "you can get some really cool, eerie stuff" from them, noting that shortwave radio samples were also used on the 1994 Nine Inch Nails album The Downward Spiral.